optittm/survey-back-api/docs/database_structure.md

 ## Relationships between Tables

-Relationship between Comment and Project tables:
+The Survey Back API database includes the following relationships between tables:

-Each comment in the Comment table is associated with a project from the Project table.
+1. Relationship between `Comment` and `Project` tables:
-The project_id column in the Comment table is a foreign key referencing the id column in the Project table.
+   - Each comment in the `Comment` table is associated with a project from the `Project` table.
-Relationship between Display and Project tables:
+   - The `project_id` column in the `Comment` table is a foreign key referencing the `id` column in the `Project` table.

-Each display in the Display table is associated with a project from the Project table.
+2. Relationship between `Display` and `Project` tables:
-The project_id column in the Display table is a foreign key referencing the id column in the Project table.
+   - Each display in the `Display` table is associated with a project from the `Project` table.
-Relationship between ProjectEncryption and Project tables:
+   - The `project_id` column in the `Display` table is a foreign key referencing the `id` column in the `Project` table.

-Each project encryption record in the ProjectEncryption table is associated with a project from the Project table.
+3. Relationship between `ProjectEncryption` and `Project` tables:
-The project_id column in the ProjectEncryption table is a foreign key referencing the id column in the Project table.
+   - Each project encryption record in the `ProjectEncryption` table is associated with a project from the `Project` table.
-These relationships maintain the integrity of the data and facilitate efficient querying and retrieval across the related tables.
+   - The `project_id` column in the `ProjectEncryption` table is a foreign key referencing the `id` column in the `Project` table.